 Whitman College Global Studies Courses

-- "Testimonio," Julie Charlip (History)/Janis Breckenridge (Spanish)
+- "Discourses of Dictatorship" Julie Charlip (History) and Janis Breckenridge (Spanish)

 The Global Studies Summer Workshop